 Yes, as long as your contact is registered on the central Paym database via their bank or building society.

 Payments made via Pay a Contact are made using existing payment processes (Faster Payment Service).
 We don’t charge you for making or receiving payments through Pay a Contact, but your mobile operator may charge for some services (such as accessing the Internet) so please check with them.

-From the 29th April, once you register your mobile phone number with an eligible account for Pay a Contact your friends and family can start sending you money straight away using just your mobile phone number.
+Once you register your mobile phone number with an eligible account for Pay a Contact your friends and family can start sending you money straight away using just your mobile phone number.

-This notification message will confirm the sender’s name, the amount being paid and the reference added by your contact.
+This message will confirm the sender’s name, the amount being paid and the reference added by your contact.